alamodeg/alamodeg/README.md

 </div>

 ### :man_technologist: About Me :
+- Currently working as a Senior Quality Engineer and learning automation
+- I have a strong foundation in software testing, quality assurance, and development, which allows me to contribute effectively to cross-functional teams.
 - I am a Full Stack Programmer Jr.
-- I have experience as a Senior QA.
-- I am learning mobile development with React Native.
 - Lover of nature and green spaces.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/uadeguer/)